 Eating well is an important part of a healthy lifestyle.
 It's something that should be taught to children at a young age.
 These are some general guidelines for helping your child eat healthy.
 It’s important to discuss your child’s diet and nutrition needs with your child’s healthcare provider before making any dietary changes:

 Provide 3 meals a day, with healthy snacks in-between.

-Increase fiber in your child’s diet and decrease the use of salt.
+Increase fiber in your child’s diet.

 Encourage your child to drink water.
 Try to avoid drinks and juices that are high in sugar.

 Don’t put your child on a low-fat diet without talking to your child’s healthcare provider.
 Children under the age of 2 need fats in their diet to help with the growth of their nervous system.

 Try to bake, grill, roast, or broil instead of frying.

 Decrease your use of butter and heavy gravies.

 Serve more lean meat, chicken, fish, and beans for protein.